The 5 most important SEO KPIs for digital marketing success

 Want to check a URL’s speed factors right now?
 Submit the URL to Google Pagespeed Insights and the Pingdom Website Speed Test.
 You can also display your Pingdom results on a dashboard.

-The above tools not only show you your page speed, they provide advice for how to improve it.
-Here’s what Google Pagespeed Insights shows for Google’s own About page:
+The above tools not only show your page speed, they provide advice for how to improve it.

-4. Organic Landing Page Bounce and Conversation Rate
+4. Organic Landing Page Engagement and Conversion Rate

-Most digital marketers understand the importance of landing page bounce rates— the percentage of visitors to a page who leave after visiting that page—but from an SEO’s perspective it’s important to focus on the organic journey and incorporate conversion into the mix.
+Most digital marketers understand the importance of landing page bounce rates, the percentage of visitors to a page who leave after visiting that page, but it’s essential to connect that behavior to conversions to show true impact.

-There are many ways to track progress from search to click to bounce or conversion, but the Rand Fishkin Dashboard offers an easy way to monitor this progression.
+There are many ways to track progress from search to click to bounce or conversion, but the Rand Fishkin Dashboard offers one approach to monitor this progression.

 Controlling and optimizing robots.txt and sitemap files allows Google crawlers to visit the website in a correct manner.
-If, when you publish a post and submit it to Google Search Console, Google can immediately assess who the author is, what the title is, and where the publication name is displayed (among other qualities), your content will have a far better chance of ranking.
+If Google can assess who the author is, what the title is, and where the publication name is displayed (among other qualities), your content will have a better chance of ranking.

-Here is Google’s own guide for how to build and submit a sitemap.
-Also, depending on your content management system, there are a variety of SEO plugins that can help you properly index all the pages of your site.
-While this might not fit the traditional KPI definition, it is key to performance and a habit all digital marketers must develop.
+Here is Google’s guide for how to build and submit a sitemap.
+Depending on your content management system, there are plugins that can help you manage sitemaps and indexation.
+While this might not fit the traditional KPI definition, it is key to performance and a habit digital marketers should develop.

 Final thoughts on SEO KPIs

 While the SEO KPIs mentioned here are necessary to monitor the progress of your digital marketing efforts, planning must come before execution.
-Establishing a KPI is not at all a tedious task, but ensuring that it’s calculated as accurately as possible—such as with the organic search to bounce and conversation KPI—can take time to properly build out.
+Establishing a KPI is not at all a tedious task, but ensuring that it’s calculated as accurately as possible, such as with the organic search to bounce and conversion KPI, can take time to build out.

-Each and every business is of course unique, and so too are the KPIs it must set and monitor.
-However, it’s likely that at some point in your company’s trajectory that your digital marketing team will want to have a fundamental understanding of these five SEO KPIs.
-In my experience, if you aren’t yet there you will be in the near future.
+Each business is unique, and so are the KPIs it must set and monitor.
+At some point in your company’s trajectory, your digital marketing team will want a solid grasp of these five SEO KPIs.

 About the author: